Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

 5.What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.
 GitHub Actions:

+ANSWERS:

+A pull request, is a mechanism for proposing changes from one branch to another.

+It facilitates code reviews and collaboration by allowing team members to:

+Review code changes: Examine the proposed changes and provide feedback.
+Discuss improvements: Comment on specific lines of code and suggest modifications.
+Track progress: See the history of changes and the status of the pull request.

+STEPS TO CREATE AND REVIEW A PULL REQUEST:

+-Creating a pull request by navigating to the repository on GitHub, clicking Pull requests, and then New pull request.
+-Selecting the branches to compare (e.g., feature branch and main branch).
+-Adding a title and description to the pull request, and click Create pull request.
+-Reviewieng the pull request: Team members review the changes, leave comments, and approve or request changes.
+-Addressing feedback by making additional commits to the feature branch.
+-Merging the pull request once it has been approved.

 6.Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.
 Introduction to Visual Studio: